aj-developer2020/certified_out/README.md

 # Certified.Out

-# What it is
+# Description

-Certified.Out is a Student Attendance and Marks Management System made collaboratively by the team of Cohort 34 to efficiently handle various management tasks including but not limited to addition and removal of new students to the system per cohort,grading assignments,tracking of cohorts that each student is part of and keeping track of each student's attendance in the database
+Certified.Out is a Student Attendance and Marks Management System made collaboratively by a team of 5 students, over the course of 3 days.
+It is able to  handle various management tasks including but not limited to addition and removal of new students to the system per cohort,grading assignments,tracking of cohorts that each student is part of and keeping track of each student's attendance in the database

 # Technologies